julinas/generative-tarot/booklet.md

 hell, sin

 **queen of water**
-passion, warmth
+warmth, passion

 **king of water**
-rest, balance
+balance, rest

 **1 of air**
-line, ancestry, blood, business, contrast, rake
+ancestry, blood, business, line, rake, contrast

 **2 of air**
-habit, purpose, use, determination, manipulation
+habit, manipulation, use, purpose, determination

 **3 of air**
-purity, honor, innocence, whiteness
+purity, whiteness, honor, innocence

 **4 of air**
-ruler, principle, convention, rule
+convention, principle, ruler, rule

 **5 of air**
-gender, sex, sexuality
+gender, sexuality, sex

 **6 of air**
-commitment, loyalty, allegiance
+loyalty, commitment, allegiance

 **7 of air**
-decay, fall, decline
+decay, decline, fall

 **8 of air**
-will, testament
+testament, will

 **9 of air**
-union, marriage
+marriage, union

 **10 of air**
-outlook, expectation
+expectation, outlook

 **page of air**
 perseverance, persistence

 **knight of air**
-pleasure, joy
+joy, pleasure

 **queen of air**
 mastery, supremacy